Future-Jim/thrive-take-home/README.md

 - Deploy job needs to be run twice (need to fix this somehow)

 ## TODO
-- Remove kubectl secret so that argocd doesnt think repo is private
-- fix build and deploy app action so that it has a manual trigger
 - argocd cant pull ecr image (why didnt kustomize render the acct number?)